nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Navigating Vimification

 Vimification is designed to mimic Vim as closely as possible.
 Navigate Vimification as you would in Vim by using `h`,`j`,`k`,`l` to move to the left, down, up, right respectively.
+To open the detailed task list, use 'l'.

 Moreover, the usual arrow keys (&uarr;, &darr;, &larr;, &rarr;) can be used as well.